META

 Current model signal differs from the latest published analyst rating.

-Timeline events show published analyst actions and ratings.
+Timeline events show published note events and the rating that followed each event.
 The current model signal is shown separately above.

 Mar 20, 2026